 The QGP was initially subject to regulation as a covered pipeline under the Gas Code by the ACCC.
 However, it was the subject of a Queensland Government derogation that precluded the ACCC from reviewing the reference tariff, reference tariff policy and reference service until 2016.
 The reference tariff was instead approved by the Queensland Minister.
 In passing the National Gas (Queensland) Act 2008 to implement the NGR, the Queensland Government also passed a regulation that, among other things, specified that the QGP was not a covered pipeline and that coverage could not be sought for the first three years after the NGR commenced in Queensland.

-The QGP was commissioned in 1989 and was initially owned and operated by Duke Energy.
-Ownership passed to Alinta in 2004 and, then in 2007, to Jemena Gas Networks.
-The pipeline was expanded in 2010, with additional compression at Rolleston and Banana and looping from Moura to Bell Creek.
-A further smaller looping expansion was undertaken in 2014.
+The QGP was commissioned in 1989 by the Queensland Government.
+The QGP was sold to Pacific Gas Transmission (PGT) Australia Pty Limited in July 1996.
+Duke Energy purchased the pipeline from PGT in 1998.
+Ownership passed to Alinta in 2004 and, then in 2007, to Jemena.
+The pipeline was expanded in 2010, with additional compression at Rolleston and Banana and looping from Oombabeer to Callide.
+A further smaller looping expansion from Arcadia Valley to Rolleston was undertaken in 2014.